Ultimate Joomla CDN Tutorial

 What is a CDN and how does it work?

 A CDN distributes static website elements (images, CSS, Javascript) to a network of servers worldwide.
-This server network allows visitors to dowload your website from the servers that are closest to them.
-By using the closer/faster server the download time decreases, creating a better user experiences.
+This server network allows visitors to download your website from the servers that are closest to them.
+By using the closest/fastest server the download time decreases, creating a better a user experience.

 Typically CDN providers will has multiple servers on each continent.